zerodogg/rotcelloc/README.md

 # rotcelloc - the hacker's movie, tv-series and game collection manager

-Rotcelloc is an application that manages your movie, TV-series and games collection.
+Rotcelloc is an application that manages your movie, TV-series, games and book collection.
 It takes CSV-files, or a Steam username, as its input, and outputs JSON files and a static web application that can be used to view and search a collection.

 Rotcelloc will download posters for your collection, download metadata (plot summary, developer or director name, metascore) and generate a pretty (static)